XopherDev/SiteGenX/README.md

 # SiteGenX
-The small html website generator
+The small html website generator powered with CF.